1 Statics Review

 For 3D systems, there are 6 total scalar equilibrium equations:

-\[ \boxed{\begin{array}{ll} \sum F_x=0 & \sum M_x=0 \\ \sum F_y=0 & \sum M_y=0 \\ \sum F_z=0 & \sum M_z=0 \end{array}} \tag{1.2}\]
+\[ \boxed{\begin{array}{ll} \sum F_x=0 &\;\;\; \sum M_x=0 \\ \sum F_y=0 &\;\;\; \sum M_y=0 \\ \sum F_z=0 &\;\;\; \sum M_z=0 \end{array}} \tag{1.2}\]

-Note that the moment vector describes the axis around which the body tends to rotate.
-Each individual component represents the tendency of the body to rotate around the specified axis.
 In 3D, there are three internal forces and three internal moments (Figure 1.3).
 There is one normal force (Nx) perpendicular to the cross-section and two shear forces (Vy and Vz) parallel to the cross-section.
 There are two bending moments (My and Mz) which act around the axes parallel to the cross-section and one torsional moment (Tx) which acts around the axis perpendicular to the cross-section.
-We will study each of these loads in detail over the next few chapters.
+We will study each of these loads in detail in this textbook.

 While summing the reaction forces in 3D is a straight-forward process of adding forces in each direction, summing moments in 3D can prove to be more complicated.
 To sum moments, there are generally two options.
-One option is to use the cross product to calculate moments: \(M=r \times F\)
+One option is to use the cross product to calculate moments: \(\vec M=\vec r \times \vec F\).

 The second option to calculate moments is to perform scalar calculations in which the sum of the moments about the x, y, and z axis is calculated individually.
 To use this option, it might be helpful to recall: